nilshartmann/multi-spa-react-playground/README.md

 # Playground: use two react apps one page, isolate css with css modules

+This is a simple example project that consists of two independent react applications that are included on one html page.

+You can find a running example here: [https://nilshartmann.github.io/multi-spa-react-playground/app/index.html](https://nilshartmann.github.io/multi-spa-react-playground/app/index.html)

 ## Usage

 1. Please run `npm install` in the root folder.
 This will install all dependencies in the two sample apps `app-one` and `app-two`